Schieck/Isobar-Fm/README.md

   - Very easy to test this api, just go to the listening path or to `/swagger` and it will create all the requests for you

 - Health Check
-  - To ferify if the api is healty, just go to `/api/HealthCheck`
+  - To verify if the api is healty, just go to `/api/HealthCheck`

 ## Architecture
 For this application do we have some layers: